chronicle/detection-rules/tools/content_manager/README.md

 https://us-chronicle.googleapis.com/v1alpha and the base URL for the regional service endpoint in Europe is https://eu-chronicle.googleapis.com/v1alpha

+#### `GOOGLE_SECOPS_API_UPLOAD_BASE_URL`

+* Set the `GOOGLE_SECOPS_API_UPLOAD_BASE_URL` variable to your regional service endpoint for the Google SecOps upload API.
+This API endpoint is used to upload files for Google SecOps such as csv files to create data tables.
+* For example, the base URL for the regional service endpoint in the US is https://us-chronicle.googleapis.com/upload/v1alpha and the base URL for the regional service endpoint in Europe is https://eu-chronicle.googleapis.com/upload/v1alpha

 #### `GOOGLE_SECOPS_INSTANCE`

 * Set the `GOOGLE_SECOPS_INSTANCE` variable as follows: `projects/{google-cloud-project-id}/locations/{google-secops-instance-location}/instances/{google-secops-instance-id}`